jro31/jethro-codes/_articles/my-story.md

 No more homework, that just gets in the way of playing video games.
 No more exercise.
 No more healthy food.

 I arrived in my teenage years a fit and healthy straight-A student.
-By 18 I was overweight and unfit, and it was only thanks to the knowledge I'd procured prior to my teens, that I was able to get the grades to go to university at all.
+By 18 I was overweight, unfit, and it was only thanks to the knowledge I'd procured prior to my teens, that I was able to get the grades to go to university at all.
 Oxford and Cambridge weren't going to be in my future though.

 The advantage that I had over most other university applicants, was that by taking a gap year, I already knew my grades.